 A Centennial Celebration of The Phillips Collection

-The work of Michael Collier and Monica Sok paints personal histories, creating intimate gems that shine in a public setting.
-In this ekphrastic reading, both poets will read work in response to The Phillips Collection’s centenary exhibition.
+The poetry of Monica Sok and Michael Collier paints personal histories, creating intimate gems that shine in a public setting.
+In this reading, both poets will read from their work in response to The Phillips Collection exhibition Seeing Differently: The Phillips Collects for a New Century.
+The reading, which will be pre-recorded, will highlight the art from the Exhibition.

 Michael Collier is the author of seven poetry collections, including My Bishop and Other Poems; An Individual History; Dark Wild Realm; and The Ledge, which was a finalist for the National Book Critics Circle Award and The Los Angeles Times Book Prize.
 Collier served as the director of the Bread Loaf Writers’ Conferences for more than 20 years and as poetry editor at Houghton Mifflin and Houghton Mifflin Harcourt for ten years.
 The state poet laureate of Maryland from 2001 to 2004, he is the director of the Creative Writing program at the University of Maryland.